 Theses, Dissertations and Projects

-- Master's as well as doctoral students are required to submit an electronic copy, which will be made available via the ProQuest Dissertations & Theses database as well as iDEA, Drexel's digital repository.
+Master's as well as doctoral students are required to submit an electronic copy of their thesis or dissertation using ProQuest ETD Administrator, which will be made available via the ProQuest Dissertations & Theses database as well as iDEA, Drexel's digital repository.

-- The Graduate College Completion Form includes an option to request an embargo, holding a thesis or dissertation from public online access for a period of time (6 months, 1 year or 2 years) with approval signature from the thesis advisor.
+The submission process includes an option to request an embargo, holding a thesis or dissertation from public online access for a period of time (6 months, 1 year or 2 years).
+An embargo in the ProQuest database must be requested as part of the online submission process.
+An embargo in iDEA must be requested by the graduate student’s advisor by emailing email@example.com before the dissertation or thesis is submitted.

-Submission instructions for theses and dissertations vary depending on the graduate program.
+Submission instructions for graduate theses and dissertations are different from those for master’s and doctoral projects.
 Please click the link below that best describes your situation:

 Frequently Asked Questions

-Frequently Asked Questions about submitting or binding theses and dissertations.
+Frequently Asked Questions about submitting theses and dissertations.

 Is your question not answered below?
 Contact us at: firstname.lastname@example.org.